CC-BY-SA, Edzer Pebesma 2015.

 where everything after the T is ignored, without warning!

-Arbitrary time formats can be specified using strptime
+Arbitrary time formats can be specified using strptime, e.g.

 strptime("2015-08-07T18:30:27Z", "%Y-%m-%dT%H:%M:%SZ", tz = "UTC")